farhiya14/data-academy-serverless-example/README.md

     > `Node.js` is a free, open-sourced, cross-platform JavaScript run-time environment that lets developers write command line tools and server-side scripts outside of a browser.

+    If you're running your project in a development container, skip this step and run the following commands on the terminal:

+    ```sh
+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt install node
+    sudo apt install npm
+    ```

 1. In your repository, Check if `npm` is installed by running `npm -v`.
 Run `npm init`.

    > `npm` (originally short for `Node Package Manager`) is a package manager for the JavaScript programming language.
 We need this so that we can install the `serverless` package, along with other potentially useful packages.